abxh/get-started-with-c/README.md

 - Read K & R - the c programming language: The OG book.
 One which everyone recommmends.
 - Read Effective C: A more modern book.
 Few exercises.
 Nice to read.
 Latest best practices.
+- Read the [0th chapter](https://www.learncpp.com/) of learncpp.com.
+Just about linkers, header files and compilation in genernal.
+Very useful knowledge when starting out.
 - [Turing complete](https://store.steampowered.com/app/1444480/Turing_Complete/): A game to have fun and get a good idea of how a basic CPU works.
 Worth it.
 - Data structures in C. Stacks, queues, dynamic arrays, hashmaps.
 Linked version and array versions.